 These financial statements are prepared in accordance with the requirements of the CIPFA Code of Practice on Local Authority Accounting (the Code).
 The Code's segmental reporting requirements for the comprehensive income and expenditure statement requires that the cost of services be presented in a manner consistent with how the council manages and monitors financial performance locally.
 For the Isle of Wight Council financial performance is managed, monitored and reported by portfolio responsibilities.
-Following the May 2021 local council elections these portfolio responsibilities were changed to the extent that valid comparisons with the prior year figures cannot be made.
+During 2022/23 there were some changes to these portfolio responsibilities to the extent that valid comparisons with the prior year figures cannot be made.

-In accordance with the requirements of IAS1 Presentation of Financial Statements, the 2021-22 comparators in the comprehensive income and expenditure statement have been restated on the revised portfolio reporting basis.
+In accordance with the requirements of IAS1 Presentation of Financial Statements, the 2022-23 comparators in the comprehensive income and expenditure statement have been restated on the revised portfolio reporting basis.